yankeyhotel/jquery.liveaddress/customizations/README.md

 other words, SmartyStreets is not responsible for the content of these files nor will be liable for consequences as a result of using the code in these files on any site or in any project.
-There is no guarantee that these samples are compatible with the version of jQuery or the version of the plugin with your project.
+There is no guarantee that these samples are compatible with the version of jQuery or the version of the plugin with your project or the browser you're using.
 By using any code from this repository you understand and agree to these terms.